budgiedownunder/maze/src/docfx/README.md

 docfx docfx.json --serve
 ```

-Once the build is complete, the documentation can then be accessed in a browser at http://localhost:8000
+The documentation can then be accessed in a browser at http://localhost:8080